 Alongside her day job, Dustie also works for the GOsC as an Assessor and Reviewer and regularly lecturers at the Vienna School of Osteopathy (Wiener Schule für Osteopathie) and ASOMI, Turin, Italy for Swansea University.

 She has worked as an osteopath for animals since 2001, prior to which she was lucky enough to attend courses with the late Anthony Pusey, where her passion began.
 As a lecturer, Dustie has always focused on the more functional links between ill-health and the outward facing body.
 This has made her a very compassionate and patient osteopath and it is this skill that she brings to her teaching.
 Dustie is a Director for the Association of Animal Osteopaths and a founding council member of RAMP.

-Wil Ames is AOI’s Accounts Manager, running day to day financial and administration processes for the organisation.
-Wil has worked with Dustie and Eleanor for over 15 years in clinical and academic businesses and has an extensive knowledge of osteopathic business.
-By day, Wil works for Dashwoods Accountancy firm and also cares for several independent clients.
+Wil Ames is AOI’s Accounts & Administration Manager, running day to day financial and administration processes for the organisation.
+Wil has worked with the AOI team for over 15 years in clinical and academic businesses and has an extensive knowledge of osteopathic business.
+In addition to his work with the AOI, Wil works for Dashwoods Accountancy firm (as a semi-senior Accountant) and also cares for several independent clients.

 The AOI has always aimed to have a range of lectures, so as to add shape and colour to the student experience.
 Resultantly, AOI has an extensive team of internal and external lectures, from the osteopathic, animal behaviour and veterinary fraternities, all of whom are outstanding practitioners in their own field.